 The Hirshhorn is exhibiting a video titled Manifesto: Art x Agency, thru January 5, 2020.German artist Julian Rosefeldt’s epic, multi-channel video work "serves as the centerpiece to a display of works from the Hirshhorn collection highlighting works of art created in response to, or as a part of, artistic manifestos of the past 100 years."

-The Hirshhorn Museum & Sculpture Garden is exhibiting contemporary artist Mark Bradford’s Pickett’s Charge, thru November 12, 2018.
+The Hirshhorn Museum & Sculpture Garden has extended the exhibition of contemporary artist Mark Bradford’s Pickett’s Charge thru 2021.
 The Los Angeles-based artist’s monumental new commission was inspired by artist Paul Philippoteaux’s nineteenth-century cyclorama in Gettysburg National Military Park, Pennsylvania.
 The cyclorama depicts the final charge of the Battle of Gettysburg, which historians cite as “the critical turning point of the Civil War and, consequently, of American history.
 Working with a combination of colored paper and reproductions of the original, Bradford collages and transforms the historic Gettysburg imagery into a series of eight powerful, abstract paintings.”
 The exhibition is curated by Evelyn Hankins.

 Image below: Mark Bradford in his Los Angeles studio with details of Pickett's Charge, 2017.
 Courtesy of the artist and Hauser & Wirth.
 Photo: Agata Gravante.